What is Judaism?

 Jews believe a man called Abraham was the the first person to make a covenant with God.
 Abraham was a Hebrew.
 Jews believe God named Abraham's grandson Israel.
 After this, the Hebrews became known as the Israelites.
 Abraham is considered the father of the Jewish people and the Israelites are his descendants.

 Later, a man named Moses saved the Jewish people from persecution in Egypt when he led them to safety across the Red Sea.
-After this, the Jews lived in the desert and Moses renewed the Jew's covenant with God.
-Jews believe Moses is the founder of Judaism.
-He is the most important Jewish prophet.
+After this, the Jews lived in the desert where God gave Moses a set of rules which they should live by, including the Ten Commandments.
+Moses is the most important Jewish prophet.

 What is the Jewish holy book?